BooAngeldust/Learn-Git-Basics/README.md

 7. git push -u main -> push items to branch main

 ## Branches
-* git branch branch-name -> creates a branch with certain name
+1. git branch branch-name -> creates a branch with certain name
-* git checkout branch-name -> switch to that branch
+2. git checkout branch-name -> switch to that branch

+### Merge branches
+1. git checkout branch-name -> navigate to the branch you want to merge
+2. git merge other-branch-name -> merge with another branch fix conflicts